 WASH efforts have the potential to prevent 6.3% of annual deaths worldwide and 9.1% of the global disease burden, yet 785 million people still lack access to basic drinking water services, and 2 billion don’t have a toilet.
 Additionally, two in five schools in the world lack access to basic hand-washing facilities with soap and water and 45% of healthcare facilities in low- and middle-income countries lack basic water services.
 This lack of access places lives and livelihoods at risk for disease, curtails the ability of people and communities to meet the most basic needs for advancement and opportunity, and deepens inequity.

-WASH is one of the first lines of defense in slowing the spread of most infectious disease outbreaks such as the flu, diarrhea, coronaviruses, and Ebola, as well as protecting communities, patients, and health workers over the long
+WASH is one of the first lines of defense in slowing the spread of most infectious disease outbreaks such as the flu, diarrhea, coronaviruses, and Ebola, as well as protecting communities, patients, and health workers over the long-term.

 Health and development efforts are more effective and sustainable over the long term if they address WASH, as WASH is a key to maternal and child health, HIV/AIDS, neglected tropical diseases, food and nutrition security, and other global health security issues.